Join a Club

 Download Solomons Island Model Boat Club Brochure - click here.

 Applications available on the SIMBC website.
-For questions, please email Commodore Al Suydam at: email@example.com.
+For questions, please email Commodore Len Addis at: firstname.lastname@example.org.

 Contact Kathy Ellwood at 443-975-7734.